Emotional Intelligence and Interpersonal Skills-Do You Need These Qualities As a Christian

 Interpersonal skills are the abilities that allow people to interact, communicate, and build relationships effectively with others.
 They are often referred to as “people skills” or “soft skills” and are essential in virtually every aspect of life.

 From professional environments to personal relationships, these skills are the foundation of meaningful and productive interactions.
-See the Post Here-Interpersonal Skills-What Are They And Why Everyone Needs Them.
+See the Post Here: Interpersonal Skills-What Are They And Why Everyone Needs Them.

 Similarities Between Emotional Intelligence and Interpersonal Skills **Effective Communication Skills are needed